mark-archer/hostlang/README.md

         7 (8 9))
     === (1 2 (3 4 5 6 7 (8 9))

-    ;; That's it for the alternate syntax
+That's it for the alternate syntax.
-    ; We think it is more natural and easier to read, write and maintain code
-    ; in this syntax.
-That being said, Host is all about freedom and flexibility ; for the programmer which is why Host supports both syntaxes out of the box.
+We think it is more natural and easier to read, write and maintain code in this syntax.
+That being said, Host is all about freedom and flexibility for the programmer which is why Host supports both syntaxes out of the box.
-    ; You can also add your own syntax on top of Host's or completely redefine it ; to something else.
+You can also add your own syntax on top of Host's or completely redefine it to something else.
 More on that later.

 #### NOTE:
 Host requires that the first item in an unevaluated list is a function.